pwighton/ci-qms/SOP-001--Design_Controls_Procedure.md

 ## APPENDIX A: MAPPING TO ICH E6(R2) REQUIREMENTS

-This appendix maps the requirements of ICH E6(R2) to the sections of this SOP, demonstrating how SOP-001 addresses ICH E6(R2) compliance for observational study design controls.
+This appendix maps the requirements of ICH E6(R2) to the sections of this SOP, demonstrating how this SOP conforms to ICH E6(R2) for observational study design controls.

 ### A.1 ICH E6(R2) Section 3: Institutional Review Board/Independent Ethics Committee (IRB/IEC)